se-beast-ian/hps1/README.md

 ### HPS1

 A collection of solemn utterances ancestring to Captain Haddock (<a href="https://www.tintin.com/">Tin Tin<a/>)  ... conveniently packaged as your bash shell prompt. <br>
 So convenient in fact, that it will change on each prompt.
-This way when something doesn't work right, you have a curse word ready!
+This way when something doesn't work right, you have the right word ready!

 ### Why the need for this